j-pk/Simple-iOS/README.md

 ##Simple

-**HackBack** example of codes that randomize color, object shape, opacity, and rotation.
+**HackBack** example of code that randomize color, object shape, opacity, and rotation.

  - Still working on rotation